hackingmaterials/rocketsled/docs/_sources/guide.rst.txt

 **Custom**

-A string of the fully qualified name of your predictor.
+A function object for your predictor, or the string for the fully qualified name of your predictor function.
 The predictor function itself should have the form:

 .. code-block:: python